-By Anthony O’Connell (Director)
+By Anthony O’Connell (Founder)

 In 1994, when I was 20, my flatmate had an amazing idea – to create a mobile office – a briefcase containing a laptop computer, a mobile phone and a printer.
 I didn’t have much interest in computers at the time, but the idea would allow me to fulfill a dream I had since I was young – to travel the World.
 Back then I had a book “Work Your Way Around The World” which described places I could travel to and get seasonal work.
 It was like my Bible.
 I wouldn’t be able to make a lot of money from some seasonal work but it would pay for my trip to a new place.
 The plan was to work in expensive countries and save money to travel in cheaper countries.

 I loved the idea of having a mobile office and I immediately saw that I would be able to travel and make money at the same time.
 I’d just graduated from university with a degree in marketing so I asked my friend if he wanted to become partners.
 I would manage the marketing.
 He would manage the technology.
 He agreed so we decided to build a company.

 We designed a big, heavy prototype and we went home to the West of Ireland to speak with our parents who gave us a tremendous amount of encouragement and support.
 There was lots happening with computers in the West of Ireland in the nineties.
 In Galway, Digital Equipment Corporation had just closed a 1,200 person computer hardware manufacturing plant that had been running since the seventies.
 However, they continued to operate their European Software Centre.
 That business is still thriving today after two changes of ownership – Compaq in 1998 and then Hewlett Packard in 2002.